CLASSIC MADAGASCAR BIRDING TOUR: DETAILED ITINERARY

 Four species of ground roller occur in the area, and we will try in particular to find the superb Scaly Ground Roller, arguably the best-looking ground roller of all, and the sedate and strictly arboreal Short-legged Ground Roller.
 Wandering flocks of vangas regularly hold the curious Nuthatch Vanga, a localized species once considered a true nuthatch but in reality a remarkable example of convergent evolution.

-At dusk, we will listen for the piping whistle of Rainforest Scops Owl (one of two species resulting from the splitting of Malagasy Scops Owl), and we may even find one roosting in the dark recesses of a pandanus palm.
-We might, with luck, also hear Madagascan (Long-eared) Owl, either the bark of the adult in flight or the grating hiss of a fledged but still dependant youngster, but seeing this species is usually hit-and-miss.
+At dusk, we will listen for the piping whistle of Rainforest Scops Owl, and we may find one roosting in the dark recesses of a pandanus palm.
+With a bit of luck, we will also see Madagascan (Long-eared) Owl after either hearing the bark of the adult in flight or the grating hiss of a fledged but still dependant youngster.
 A very special nightbird that we will hope to find is Collared Nightjar, surely one of the most strikingly beautiful of all nightjars.
-Its voice is still poorly known, but we may encounter one at dusk, sallying out from the treetops for food or, even better, we may find a roosting bird and admire at close range its fantastic camouflage.
+Its voice is still poorly known, but we may encounter one at dusk, sallying out from the treetops for food or, even better, we may find a roosting bird and admire its fantastic camouflage at close range.

 Other notable species we should see at Andasibe-Mantadia are Madagascan (or Madagascar Little) Grebe, the impressive Madagascan (Crested) Ibis (ambling rather incongruously along the broad trails through the forest or sitting on a large and untidy nest), White-throated Rail and Red-fronted Coua, and if we are in luck we will come across Madagascan Sparrowhawk and Red-breasted Coua.
 Broad-billed Roller is quite common in this area.
 In nearby areas of marshland we will search for Madagascan Rail, and we will have another chance to find Madagascan Snipe.